redis-field-engineering/redis-enterprise-observability/grafana/README.md

 * [Node-Memory](dashboards/workflow/nodes/redis-software-cluster-node-memory.json)
 * [Node-Requests](dashboards/workflow/nodes/redis-software-cluster-node-requests.json)

 You can upload these dashboards directly though the Grafana UI.
 For additional installation instructions, see the [Redis Cloud dashboards
 README](dashboards/cloud/README-CLOUD.md).

 ## Extended dashboards

-We also provided an set of extended dashboards for both Redis Software and Redis Cloud that provide additional metrics, including more information about you cluster's configuration and Redis slow log.
+We also provided an set of extended dashboards for both Redis Enterprise and Redis Cloud that provide additional metrics, including more information about you cluster's configuration and the Redis slow log.

 These optional dashboards rely on one additional data source beyond Prometheus: the [Infinity Datasource for Grafana](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/).